The Xcode Project

 iMAME on the App Store

-If you downloaded iMAME from the App Store here are the main differences:
+If you downloaded iMAME from the App Store in December of 2011 here are the main differences:

 First, you can't copy your ROMs to iMAME using iTunes File Sharing.